dendronhq/dendron-site/vault/dendron.guides.troubleshooting.md

 ### Error: spawn git ENOENT

 Check if you have git installed.
 You can find more details [here](https://stackoverflow.com/questions/42545885/vs-code-error-spawn-git-enoent)

+### Clicking on the link creates multiple files

+This is likely due to other extensions that you have installed that provide conflicting definitions for [[wiki links|dendron.topic.links#wiki-links]].

+The most likely culprits are `foam` or `markdown-notes`.
+Uninstalling them will fix this issue.

 ## Send a support request